spacemonkeygo/httpsig/README.md

 algorithm, and what headers to sign are required.

-For example to construct a `Signer` with key id `"foo"`, using an RSA private key, for the rsa-sha256 algorithm, with the default header set, you can do:
+For example to construct a `Signer` with key id `"foo"`, using an RSA private key, for the hs2019 algorithm and RSA key (PSS), with the default header set, you can do:

 ```
 var key *rsa.PrivateKey = ...
-signer := httpsig.NewSigner("foo", key, httpsig.RSASHA256, nil)
+signer := httpsig.NewSigner("foo", key, httpsig.HS1029_PSS, nil)
 ```

 There are helper functions for specific algorithms that are less verbose and